jewettaij/visfd/doc/doc_voxelize_mesh.md

 **voxelize_mesh.py** is a command-line python script which voxelizes closed meshes.

+## WARNING: THIS PROGRAM PROBABLY HAS BUGS

+If you run into bugs, please email me or post an issue with the github issue tracker.

+Only the **-m**, **-o** and **-c** arguments have been tested so far.
+I have not yet tested the other features
+(command-line arguments) of this program.

 ### Explanation
 A "mesh" is a collection of connected polygons which form a surface.
 Unlike image files, meshes contain vector geometry and are resolution independent.